yuenm18/bind-ui/README.md

 ![Screenshot of Home Page](images/home-page.jpg)

 **Notes:**
+1. This only supports A, AAAA, CNAME, NS, and TXT records
-1. It's best to start with a fresh zone file since the parser is not very sophisticated.
+2. It's best to start with a fresh zone file since the parser is not very sophisticated.
-2. A firebase account is needed for storing user credentials.
+3. A firebase account is needed for storing user credentials.

 ## Installation